QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Introduction

 \section{Introduction}

-Diffusion models \cite{ddpm, guided_diffusion, ldm} have achieved great success in the field of image generation recently.
-Given the high capacity and flexibility of diffusion models, there still remains two challenges that limit their efficiency \cite{diffusion_survey}.
-The first obstacle is the time-consuming denoising process which requires hundreds or thousands of time steps that slows down the inference speed drastically.
-The other one is the increasing model size driven by the need of better image fidelity and higher image resolutions.
-Both factors contribute to considerable latency and increased computational requirements, impeding the application of diffusion models to real-world settings where both time and computational power are restricted.
+Diffusion models \cite{guided_diffusion,ddpm,ldm,diffusion_survey2} have recently achieved remarkable success in image generation.
+However, this success comes at the cost of two major obstacles that limit their efficiency \cite{diffusion_survey}.
+The first obstacle is the denoising process which requires hundreds to thousands of inference time steps, slowing down the generation speed drastically.
+The other is the increasing model size, driven by demands for better image fidelity and higher image resolutions.
+Both factors contribute to considerable latency and increased computational requirements, impeding the application of diffusion models to real-world settings where both time and computational power are carefully restricted.

-Neural network quantization offers a feasible solution for accelerating inference speed and reducing memory consumption simultaneously \cite{quantization_survey}.
+Neural network quantization offers a feasible solution for accelerating inference speed and reducing memory consumption simultaneously \cite{quantization_survey}, making it a natural solution for deploying diffusion models efficiently.
 It aims to compress high-bit model parameters into low-bit approximations with negligible performance degradation.
-For example, using 4-bit weight and 4-bit activation quantization can achieve up to 8$\times$ inference time speedup and 8$\times$ memory reduction theoretically \cite{quantization_survey2}.
-The benefits will increase consistently when the bit-widths are further lowered.
-Hence, low-bit quantization of diffusion models emerges as a viable approach for enhancing their efficiency.
+For example, 4-bit weight and 4-bit activation quantization can achieve up to 8$\times$ inference time speedup and memory reduction theoretically \cite{quantization_survey2}.
+Hence, low-bit quantization of diffusion models emerges as a viable approach for efficiency enhancement.
+Unfortunately, existing diffusion model quantization methods that perform well at higher bit-widths face significant limitations in low-bit settings: some only adjust the quantization parameters and fail under low-bit conditions \cite{qdiffusion,ptq4dm,ptqd}, while others succeed but require substantial computational resources comparable to training a diffusion model from scratch \cite{qdm,bitfusion}.
+In this work, we aim for efficient low-bit quantization, thereby circumventing the latter choice of resource-intensive training.

-However, existing diffusion model quantization approaches fail under low-bit settings.
-These methods focus either on timestep-aware calibration data construction \cite{ptq4dm,qdiffusion} or quantization noise correction \cite{ptqd}, targeting at tailoring existing quantization techniques to the properties of diffusion models that are distinct from other model types such as CNNs \cite{cnn_quant_survey} and ViTs \cite{vit_quant_survey}.
-Such approaches overlook the intrinsic diffusion model mechanisms that are related with quantization, leading to inconsistencies between method deployment and model characteristics.
-Therefore, we intend to identify unique features in diffusion models that are associated with quantization.